srsydv/EIP712/USER_GUIDE.md

 1. ✅ Contract deployed to Sepolia (or Mainnet)
 2. ✅ Contract verified on Etherscan
 3. ✅ Frontend updated with proxy address
+4. ✅ **Relayer server deployed and running** (for gasless voting)
+5. ✅ Relayer wallet funded with ETH
-4. ✅ Frontend hosted (GitHub Pages, Netlify, IPFS, etc.)
+6. ✅ Frontend hosted (GitHub Pages, Netlify, IPFS, etc.)
-5. ✅ Domain name (optional but recommended)
+7. ✅ Domain name (optional but recommended)
-6. ✅ Share the link with voters!
+8. ✅ Share the link with voters!

 ### Frontend Hosting Options: